PowerShellCrack/PSAVDDeploymentToolkit/README.md

 ## Output

 There is a _Logs_ folder that will contain a dated transcript of the AIB sequence called and the json arm template is generated there for reference.

+# Known Issues

+- Uploading large files (like M365, Visio, Project, etc) to blob may timeout.
+I developed a 7zip wrapper script to break the compress file into parts.
+Everything will upload just fine, but the download doesn't work with split files yet.
+Don't enable m365 apps yet; use m365 azure marketplace image
+-

 # References